scalacenter/scalac-profiling/docs/index.md

 ## Motivation

 Scala codebases grow over time, and so do compile times.
-When compile times become slow, they can affect both your team's productivity.
+Some of them are inherent to the size of your application, but some of them are not, and they they can affect both your team's productivity.

 How to battle slow compile times?
 The first and most important step is to measure them.

-A common cause of slow compile times is a misuse of macros or implicits.
-`scalac-profiling` helps you chase down compilations bottlenecks, with a special focus on macro expansions and implicit search.
+A common cause of slow compile times is an abuse of macros or misuse of implicits. `scalac-profiling` helps you chase down compilations bottlenecks, with a focus on macro expansions and implicit search.

 In this guide, we go on a journey to analyze slow compile times in several real-world Scala codebases.
 In every case study, I walk you through an array